eclipse-arrowhead/core-java-spring/README.md

 POST choreographer/mgmt/plan
 ```

-Creates a plan record and returns HTTP 201 - CREATED if the addition is successful or the proper error message if the addition failed.
+Creates a plan record and returns HTTP 201 - CREATED if the entry creation is successful or the proper error message if the entry creation failed.

 <a name="datastructures_choreographer_addplanentry" />